-These scalloped potatoes are over-the-top creamy and cheesy in the best possible way.
+These quick scalloped potatoes from America’s Test Kitchen are over-the-top creamy and cheesy in the best possible way.
 They’re also easy as can be.
 Thinly sliced potatoes are simply boiled in cream, smothered with cheese, and baked until crisp on top and tender throughout.
 Best of all, they come together in a snap and can be assembled ahead.
 Enough said.–Angie Zoobkoff

-- 2 tablespoons (1 ounce or 28 grams) unsalted butter, plus more for the baking dish
+- 2 tablespoons (1 oz) unsalted butter, plus more for the baking dish

 - 1 tablespoon minced fresh thyme or 1 teaspoon dried thyme